-The impacts and effects that childhood sexual abuse has on survivors in adulthood are vast and varied.
+The impacts and effects that childhood sexual abuse has on survivors in adulthood may be vast and varied.

-Some of the most common effects are as follows:
+Some of the most common effects you experience may be as follows:

 - Fear.
 Your abuser may have sworn you to secrecy or threatened you and members of your family, they may have told you that if you tell something bad will happen.
-Sexual abuse is usually accompanied by coercion, bribery and threats.
-You would be afraid to tell because of what the consequences might be. e.g. punishment, blame, abandonment or not being believed.
+Sexual abuse is usually accompanied by coercion, bribery, physical and emotional abuse and threats.
+You would have been afraid to tell because of what the consequences might be. e.g. punishment, blame, abandonment or not being believed.

 - Helplessness/powerlessness.
 You may have felt as a child that you had no control over your own life or even over your own body.
 You may have felt that you had no choices available to you.

 - Guilt and Shame.
 You may have known something was wrong and blamed yourself.
 Your abuser may have encouraged you to feel that the abuse was your fault and you may have felt like a bad person.